Data Mining and Applications Graduate Certificate

 - Winter Quarter: STATS216, STATS290

 Note: Course offerings may be subject to change.
 You do not need to enroll in the certificate to take the courses.
 You may enroll in any courses if you meet its prerequisites.

 - Medical researchers

 Earning the Certificate

 Students are required to take either STATS202 or STATS216 as their first course, completing with a B+ or better before moving on to the remaining courses.
+Only one of STATS202 or STATS216 can count towards the certificate.
 All other courses must be completed with a B or better to earn the certificate award.